-Organised in conjunction with the second Solar Biennale presented by mudac with the title Soleil·s, the exhibition premieres two new productions: Staring at the Sun by Alice Bucknell and Interspecies Interfaces by Matthew C. Wilson & Emilia Tapprest, realized in dialogue with the EPFL scientific community.
+Organized in conjunction with the second Solar Biennale presented by mudac, Soleil·s, the exhibition From Solar to Nocturnal unveils Staring at the Sun by Alice Bucknell and Interspecies Interfaces (Part I) by Matthew C. Wilson, two new productions realized in dialogue with the EPFL scientific community.

 Staring at the Sun is a "sci-fi documentary" that delves into the dark side of solar geoengineering — the deliberate, large-scale modification of Earth's climate systems through manipulation of solar influence.
 Set globally, from the Louisiana Bayou to the Arctic Circle, Wyoming to Gstaad, the Great Barrier Reef, and Indonesia’s palm oil plantations, it features protagonists based on real interviews.
 The work examines geoengineering proposals under research in the U.S. and Europe, alongside advancements in climate modeling and digital twin technology.

-Wilson & Tapprest’s two-chapter project Interspecies Interfaces focuses on newly evolving contact zones between bats, humans, and technology.
-It introduces the concept of "other suns" to challenge the solar-centric hierarchy of perception.
+Matthew C. Wilson’s Interspecies Interfaces (Part I) is the first chapter of a two-part film project, realized in a joint residency with Emilia Tapprest, which will unfold in two chapters presented in March and June.
+Focusing on newly evolving contact zones between bats, humans, and technology, the project introduces the concept of "other suns" to challenge the solar-centric hierarchy of perception.
 Just as the transition to solar and other energy sources requires new ways of thinking and designing, reimagining cultural and technological approaches to perceiving the more-than-human world also demands a shift.
-The nocturnal world of bats reflects this alternative perspective: their use of echolocation — where sound, rather than light, serves as the primary signal for orientation — presents a different strategy for perceiving and interfacing with the environment.
+In their nocturnal world, bats’ use of echolocation—where sound, rather than light, serves as the primary signal for orientation—presents us with a different strategy for perceiving and interfacing with the environment.

-From world-building technology to AI and interspecies sensory translation, the exhibition traces a narrative itinerary from Solar to Nocturnal, shifting from real world scenarios to the exploration of alternative visions for how we act, perceive and interact with our surroundings.
+From world-building technology and AI to interspecies sensory translation, the exhibition traces a narrative itinerary from solar to nocturnal, shifting from real-world scenarios to the exploration of alternative visions for how we act, perceive, and interact with our surroundings.

 Matthew C. Wilson, Interspecies Interfaces, 2025